Ficool

 I was running around the park.
 It was packed with kids.
 It always was.
 The slides here were the best in the city, according to everyone's opinion.

-But then, out of nowhere, something fell from the sky and collided with my head.
-I barely had time to register what had happened before I found myself on the ground, my face meeting the earth with a thud.
+But then, out of nowhere, a shadow dropped from above.Before I could even blink, a heavy weight collided hard with my head.
+I barely had time to register the impact before I found myself shoved into the ground, my face meeting the earth with a brutal thud.
 Pain surged through me, and a lump formed in my throat as I struggled to hold back tears.

-I wasn't known for my social skills, then, now.
+I wasn't known for my social skills back then, and I'm not now either.

-"I'm sorry," she whispered, her voice tinged with remorse.
+"I'm so sorry," she whispered, her voice tinged with remorse.

 I blurted, "What's your name?" and cringed the moment it left my mouth.